josjsjen/Disease-detection/README.md

-# Diease detection: Diagnoses by X-ray images
+# Diease detection: diagnoses by X-ray images

 I will introduce you to using a convolutional network to tackle a realistic dataset in medical diagnostics.
 Specifically, we use the ChestXRay dataset, a set of X-ray images labeled with corresponding diagnoses.